BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

     merge staging tag:"deploy: prod"
 ```

+### Lokalise

+Lokalise is a software that we use for maintaining translations in different languages.
+The developers provide the translation in bokmål and external translaters provide the translations for other languages in the lokalise app.
+Because of this we need to merge the changes from lokalise into the devlop branch once translations have been added, and upon deployment is a good time to do it.
+To merge the changes we need to create a pull a pull request from lokalise into the develop branch by clicking the "build only" button in the [download section](https://app.lokalise.com/download/8976449362e0d7af005bc1.77420911/).
+This will create a PR in github (it might take some time), which can be merged.
+If there are no changes, there will be no PR in git.
+This can also be checked in the lokalise app.

 ### Update dev

 When working on new features, bug fixes, etc, one should branch out from the `develop` branch.
 When the job is done, one should create a new PR back into the `develop` branch.
 Hence, `develop` should include all the newest features, and should always have the newest code.
 Once a PR is merged into `develop`, Amplify will detect the update and automatically update the app deployed for the dev environment.

 ### Update test

 When one want to update the test environment one will usually create a PR from the `develop` branch into the `staging` branch.
-We prefer to write a title on the PR on the same format each time "Update staging <date>" to make it easier to find in the commit log.
-The description will typically be the release log.
+We prefer to write a title on the PR on the same format each time "Update staging CURRENT_DATE" to make it easier to find in the commit log.
+The description will typically be the change log.
 The merge should be done with "Create a merge commit" to ensure that all commits gets a separate commit message and to avoid merge conflicts.
 Once this PR is merged, Amplify will automatically update the test environment.

 ### Update sandbox